 Switching a Senior to Raw

 Amino acids are organic compounds that combine to form proteins.
-They are essential for several biological processes including growth, repairing body tissues, neurotransmitter transport and biosynthesis.
-There are 10 essential amino acids that dogs cannot produce on their own and therefore must obtain them from diet.
-There are 11 for cats.
-For dogs, the essential amino acids are: Arginine, Methionine, Histidine, Phenylalanine, Isoleucine, Threonine, Leucine, Tryptophan, Lysine and Valine.
-For cats, the list is the same except one addition: Taurine.
+They are essential for several biological processes including growth, repairing body tissues, neurotransmitter transport, and biosynthesis.
+There are 10 essential amino acids that dogs cannot produce on their own and therefore must obtain from the diet and there are 11 for cats.
+For dogs, the essential amino acids are; Arginine, Methionine, Histidine, Phenylalanine, Isoleucine, Threonine, Leucine, Tryptophan, Lysine, and Valine.
+For cats, the list is the same except for one addition: Taurine.